nikukatansa/crossroad-live/site/content/_index.md

 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
   text: Welcome to our online service for this week.
-Today's welcome and talk
+Today's talk was recorded at
-    will be recorded at our morning service at Crossroad and will be uploaded by lunchtime.
+    our morning service at Crossroad and will be uploaded by early afternoon.
 Please feel free, however, to use the videos below to help you spend some time worshipping God.
-welcomevideo: W49yjoRa0K0
+welcomevideo: 2NmnsC57aJY
 notices: []
 worshipintro:
   heading: Draw Near